 - Most consistent overall compensation strategy and both the business and salesperson know what to expect

-- Best strategy to start out newer sales reps as they complete training and build a portfolio
+- Best strategy to start out newer sales reps as they complete sales training and build a portfolio

 - Does not reward salespeople directly for their performance